coreeng/core-platform-docs/README.md

 ## NFT

-This namespace is used to test how the service behaves under load, e.g. 1k TPS, P99 latency < 2000 ms for 1 minute run.
+This namespace is used to test how the service behaves under load, e.g. 2k RPM, P99 latency < 2000 ms for 1 minute run.

 There are 1 endpoint available for testing: